lightward/mechanic-tasks/docs/schedule-product-tags-by-date/README.md

 Use this task to schedule adding and/or removing tags for specific products, with support for scheduling by date, or by date and hour.

-Use the "Product IDs" option to choose which products this task will tag.
+Either use the "Product IDs" option to choose which products this task will tag, or enter a "Product tag to monitor".
+If you need to monitor more than 250 products, then you must use the "Product tag to monitor" option.
 [Learn how to find product IDs here.](https://learn.mechanic.dev/techniques/finding-a-resource-id)

 Fill in the "Dates and tags to add" and/or "Dates and tags to remove" options with dates (including year, month, and day) on the left, and product tags on the right.